HOME

 Victor Pamba's house in Aba, Congo from where he was ab With nearly the entire population having fled, and those few remaining in hiding, the whole town is overgrown and silent.
 A ghost town.

 The homes of the abducted are indefensible, like this home of Victor Pamba.
-Armed LRA rebels smash in its flimsy door with rifle butts, demanding that the children be sent outside; or they knock, holding lit torches outside, shouting, “Send your children out or you all burn alive inside." -- Candace Scharsu
+Lord Kony's armed LRA rebels smash in its flimsy door with rifle butts, demanding that the children be sent outside; or they knock, holding lit torches outside, shouting, “Send your children out or you all burn alive inside." -- Candace Scharsu

 -- Candace Scharsu